 Tragically, retained surgical items can sometimes lead to deaths.
 In these cases, the family members of the victim can bring an Ohio wrongful death lawsuit against the responsible medical professionals and healthcare providers.
 While nothing will be able to make up for the loss of your loved, the negligent parties must be held accountable.
 Your loved one deserves justices and your family needs financial support.

 If you or a loved one has been injured as a result retained surgical items, you may have a claim.
 This means you may be owed compensation.
-Call Tittle & Perlmuter at 216-285-9991 or fill out our contact form online for a free consultation with one of our Cleveland medical malpractice lawyers.
+Call the Cleveland retained surgical items lawyers at Tittle & Perlmuter or fill out our contact form online for a free consultation with one of our medical malpractice attorneys.